isabella232/uport-ios-demo/README.md

 ./build
 ```

-This git clones the **uPort** SDK's repositories and subsequently builds them as iOS frameworks.
+This git-clones the **uPort** SDK's repositories and subsequently builds them as iOS frameworks.

 ### Running the Demo App